josdem/hugo/content/techtalk/spring/spring_webflux_websockets.md

 2020-02-27 15:16:29.566  INFO 33092 --- [ctor-http-nio-2] ication$$EnhancerBySpringCGLIB$$76238f86 : complete
 ```

 *Note:* Do not forget to add `server.port=8081` in application properties file, so we can run our client in a different port.
+Here you can find how another example about how to create a chatbot application using WebFlux, Websocket and JavaScript [WebFlux-WebSocket-Chatbot](https://github.com/josdem/webflux-websocket-chatbot)

 **Using Maven**